danielabar/coursera-webgl/lecture-notes/week3.md

 ### Qualifiers

 * Some of same qualifiers as C/C++ such as `const`
-* Also need others, variables chan change
+* Also need others, variables can change
   * Once per primitive (uniform qualified)
   * Once per vertex (attribute qualified)
   * Once per fragment (varying qualified)